- Paris Museum PassIndoorsMost popularFamily-friendlyCultural & historical sites

 Top tip: The Louvre can get very busy all day on Saturdays and mid-morning to early afternoon during the rest of the week.
 We recommend visiting on weekdays early morning or late afternoon to avoid the queues.

 - Classic works of art from Mona Lisa to Venus de Milo

 - Around 380,000 objects from pre-history to the 21st century with 35,000 works of art over 8 departments

 - Fronts onto the gorgeous landscaped Tuileries Gardens

 - The Louvre was originally built as a fortress in 1190, but later reconstructed to be a royal palace in the 16th century before the monarchy moved out to Château de Versailles

 - The first ‘Louvre Museum’ opened in 1793, during the French Revolution, with a collection of only 537 paintings

 - Napoléon decided to rename the Louvre Musée Napoléon under his reign and increased the collection (although after his defeat, many pieces were returned to their owners!)

-From 4000 BC to the 4th century the Egyptian Antiquities department is well worth a visit for its huge span of artefacts from Ancient Egypt to the Byzantine era, and everything in between.
-Artefacts include the Large Sphinx, papyrus scrolls, mummies, jewels and clothing, among objects from the Middle Kingdom such as the statues of Amenemhatankh, Nephthys and Hathor.
+From 4000 BC to the 4th century the Egyptian Antiquities department is well worth a visit for its huge span of artifacts from Ancient Egypt to the Byzantine era, and everything in between.
+Artifacts include the Large Sphinx, papyrus scrolls, mummies, jewels and clothing, among objects from the Middle Kingdom such as the statues of Amenemhatankh, Nephthys and Hathor.